thiagocapuano/waves-documentation/en/technical-details/smart-assets/assets-distribution.md

 * Vulnerability  to DDOS attacks for the nodes which is using this method without pagination.

 For the mentioned problems above, **GET /assets/{assetId}/distribution/{height}** provides more recommended method for getting balance distribution at a given block height \(up to 2,000 blocks down\) and it works with pagination.
-Several addresses in one query is limited by a **limit** parameter which is by default 1000 addresses maximum and if it's your node, you can configure max limit in **Application.Conf** .
+Several addresses in one query is limited by a **limit** parameter which is by default 1000 addresses maximum and if it's your node, you can configure max limit in **Application.Conf** by modifying **distribution-address-limit**\(by default it's equal to 1000\).
 You can include the address of the next query for the next part of asset distribution by using the optional parameter **After** .

 **GET /assets/{assetId}/distribution/{height}** JSON response: